-He is a keen advocate of education and the creation of knowledge .
-In 2011 in he established the Motorsport Knowledge Institute (MKI) a dedicated training , education and research arm of ATCUAE, which is one of only four FIA gold level training providers in the world.
-He was also a leading promoter in the establishment of the Chair in Road Safety Management at Saint Joseph University in Lebanon which offers a post graduate degree in this important subject.
+As a keen advocate of education and knowledge-creation, in 2011 he established the Motorsport Knowledge Institute (MKI), a dedicated training, education and research arm of ATCUAE, which is one of only four FIA gold level training providers in the world.
+He was also a leading promoter in the establishment of the Chair in Road Safety Management at Saint Joseph University in Lebanon, which offers a postgraduate degree in this important subject.

 Dr. Sean O’Connor

-In 2009 he was appointed Motorsport Director of Automobile Tour Club (ATCUAE).
+In 2009 he was appointed Motorsport Director of Automobile Tour Club within the ATCUAE.
 With this responsibility came the role of clerk of the course (sporting manager) of the Abu Dhabi Formula One Grand Prix, Australian V8 Supercars, FIA GT1 races, along with Abu Dhabi Desert Challenge and Dubai International Rallies.

-Ronan is also a member of the Volunteer and Officials Commission and Cross Country Rally Commission in FIA and is currently working on his thesis as he pursues MPhil in motorsport management at the University of Ulster (UK).
+Morgan is also director of the Motorsport Knowledge Institute (an FIA Institute Regional Training Provider) and heads up a training team who specialize in educating other motorsport federations around the world in officials safety training.
+In addition, Ronan is a member of the Volunteer and Officials Commission and Cross Country Rally Commission in FIA.
+He is currently working on his thesis as he pursues a Master of Philosophy in motorsport management at the University of Ulster (UK).